mthld/mthld.github.io/README.md

 # mathild.eu
 This is my personal homepage on the internet.

-It's made from a simple stupid static HTML file `index.html` and the [Bulma](https://bulma.io) CSS framework.
+It's made from a simple static HTML file `index.html`  with the [Bootstrap](https://getbootstrap.com) CSS template & icons.